Do you believe in love at first first? How to build a business relationship through text

 This isn’t to say you should never reach out about something different than people are interested in.
 But if you’ve already established a relationship with someone and therefore met their needs, it will be easier to introduce them to something new and they’ll be more open to it.

-When you have a history of sending thoughtful messages with the right amount of familiarity and not too often, you’ll build up a level of trust and loyalty.
-From there you can help someone understand the value of other products or services you offer that may be beneficial to them.
+When you send thoughtful messages with the right amount of familiarity and not too often, you build trust and loyalty.
+From there you can help someone understand the value of other products or services you offer.

 The best relationships are built on honesty, trust, and open communication.
 Your business-customer relationships should be the same.
 So take it slow and be mindful of your customers as you reach out and perfect your business texting strategy.